webclinic017/backtesting-21/README.md

 ## Running
 The ``symbol_groups`` dictionnary contains a bunch of symbols grouped by name (considered a sector).
-More sectors can be added in the ``test_symbols()`` function.
+More sectors can be added manually in the ``test_symbols()`` function.

 The ``default_setup()`` function contains all the strategy's parameters.
-The key ``"sector"`` will be used to select group of symbols to load from the ``symbol_groups`` dictionnary
+The key ``"sector"`` will be used to select a group of symbols to load from the ``symbol_groups`` dictionnary.
+This value can be passed through a command line paramater ``py app.py -sector test``

-run ``python app.py`` (make sure folders for logs are created : LOG_CSV, PLACED, TRADES)
+run ``python app.py`` (make sure a folder for logs is created to store placed trades : PLACED)

 ## Results
-3 LOG folders are available:
-- LOG_CSV : logs [orders_info](https://www.backtrader.com/docu/order/) including [NOTIFY_ORDER](https://www.backtrader.com/docu/strategy/) events as the strategy places orders (submitted, accepted, completed)
-- TRADES : logs all trade from NOTIFY_TRADE (see backtrader documentation [strategy](https://www.backtrader.com/docu/strategy/) and [trade info](https://www.backtrader.com/docu/trade/))
 - PLACED : custom log with completed orders grouped by trade.
-Contains strategy's SIGNAL INFO, [BRACKET ORDER](https://www.backtrader.com/docu/order-creation-execution/bracket/bracket/) and CLOSE POSITION info when trade went longer that predfined MAX_HOLD_DAYS
+Contains strategy's SIGNAL INFO, [BRACKET ORDER](https://www.backtrader.com/docu/order-creation-execution/bracket/bracket/) and CLOSE POSITION info when trade went longer that predfined in MAX_HOLD_DAYS

-Import logs to a google sheets or a microsoft spreadsheet to analyse performance
+Import logs to a google sheets or a microsoft spreadsheet to analyse performance.

 ## Parameters customisation
 ```